-Urban transformation in the periphery: The case of Tuzla, Bosnia and Herzegovina
+Socialist modernisation and urban transformation in the periphery: The case of Tuzla, Bosnia and Herzegovina

-The project examines transformation in the urban periphery in the industrial city of Tuzla, Bosnia and Herzegovina.
 The empirical focus is on two mining communities in the city’s north-western periphery: Lipnica-Centar and Mramor Novi.
 They are interesting cases of urban planning during Yugoslavia’s socialist period.
 Next to the original villages new urban-type neighbourhoods comprising small apartment buildings and the accompanying infrastructure were built.
-However, the urban infrastructure did not automatically bring an urban lifestyle.
-Rather the settlements. lifestyle became a kind of in-between urban and traditional rural lifestyles.
+However, the new urban layout and infrastructure did not automatically bring an urban lifestyle.
+Rather the settlements’ lifestyle became a kind of in-between urban and traditional rural lifestyles.

 Contact